15.7 Safeguarding children who are absent from education

 Special Educational Needs and Disability (SEND)

 All partners have a responsibility to ensure that children and young people vulnerable to underachievement can access their full-time educational entitlement.
-Pupils with SEND, both with and without an Education Health and Care Plan, are more vulnerable to the impact of exclusion and a reduced education offer.
+Pupils with SEND, both with and without an Education Health and Care Plan, are more vulnerable to the impact of suspension, exclusion and a reduced education offer.
 A reduced education offer can place additional pressure on the family, leading to increased safeguarding risks and chance of family breakdown.

 As well as following the best practice guidance set out in this document for all pupils, schools need to consider that: